-Section V 2007 -2009
+Section V 2009 -2011

-Western Oregon University is actively working on its affirmative action goals through various programs that focus on recruitment, retention, education, and training.
+Western Oregon University will continue to actively working on its affirmative action goals through various programs that focus on recruitment, retention, education, and training.
 Many of these are continuation of the efforts listed above.
-In accordance with WOU's mission statement and 2005-2010 Western Oregon University Strategic Plan the following are our affirmative action goals for the future:
+In accordance with WOU's mission statement and 2005-2010 Western Oregon University Strategic Plan the following continue as our affirmative action goals for the future: